Linuxfabrik/monitoring-plugins/README.rst

 Python 2 vs Python 3
 ~~~~~~~~~~~~~~~~~~~~

 All check plugins are currently available for Python 2.
 We are gradually migrating them to Python 3 by 2021-12-31 (at 2021-06 approx. 50% are done).
-The Python 2 check plugins have the suffix "2", the Python 3 plugins have the suffix "3".
+The Python 2 check plugins have the suffix "2" (for example ``cpu-usage2``), the Python 3 plugins have the suffix "3" (for example ``cpu-usage3``).

 The Python 2-based check plugins use ``#!/usr/bin/env python2``, while the Python 3-based check plugins use ``#!/usr/bin/env python3``.